Eliminate years of sun damage with Halo. Reduce the future appearance of pigmentation from the deeper skin layers.

 How long will Halo results last?

 Your Halo results will last for years to come, but you should continue to keep your skin protected at all times using UV broad spectrum sunscreen to protect your investment!
 Each additional Halo treatment you get will only improve the results, giving you even better looking skin.
-We would recommend one or two broadband light treatments a year, and one Halo every year, or every second year.
+We would recommend two to four broadband light treatments a year, and one Halo every year, or every second year.
 These two treatments work differently in the way they improve the skin, and have a fabulous synergistic effect.

 Can anyone have a Halo laser treatment?

 Anyone who has a medical condition that effects the skins ability to heal would not be a candidate.